borntofrappe/game-development/04 Match Three/README.md

 - anonymous functions

-- tweening, interpolating between values

-- timers, different approaches to count time
+- tweening

+- timers

 - clearing matches

-- procedural grids, generating levels
+- procedural grids

-- sprite art and palettes, providing the assets through spritesheet
+- sprite art and palettes

+## Project structure

+The game is developed in increments, but there are also additional folders to discuss dedicated topics:

+1. _Timer_ details how to consider time events

 ## Resources